githubixx/ansible-role-kubernetes-ca/README.md

 Requirements
 ------------

 This playbook needs [CFSSL](https://github.com/cloudflare/cfssl) PKI toolkit binaries installed.
 You can use [ansible-role-cfssl](https://github.com/githubixx/ansible-role-cfssl) to install CFSSL locally on your machine.
-If you want to store the generarted certifcates and CA's locally or on a network share specify the role variables below in `host_vars/localhost`.
+If you want to store the generated certificates and CA's locally or on a network share specify the role variables below in `host_vars/localhost`.

 Role Variables
 --------------